-Models of therapy can range from conducting individual sessions with your child, dyadic sessions with a parent and child, family sessions, or even groups.
-If individual or group sessions are recommended, ask how the therapist will keep you informed and involved.
+Models of therapy can range from conducting individual sessions with your child, dyadic sessions with a parent, or family sessions.
+If individual sessions are recommended, ask how the therapist will keep you informed and involved.
 How might the therapist offer confidentiality to your teen to encourage communication while also keeping you connected?

 - What are the theoretical orientations that the therapist is trained in and practices?

 Theoretical orientations are often embedded within therapist bios, but you might also ask a potential therapist about their orientation.
 Some examples include cognitive-behavioral, family systems, psychodynamic, expressive arts, play-based, or humanistic models.
 These terms will be clues to a therapist’s theory of change and may translate to the style of interactions you and your child will experience in session.
 You might want to research these terms online to learn more about how they may fit with your family.

 - How does the therapist decide and recommend a particular therapy for your child or family?